Mohit197/Flight_delay_prediction_ML/README.md

 ## Data Pre-processing

+## Data Pre-processing

 1. Import the CSV file and create a SparkSession to store the file contents into a Data Frame.
 2. Display the data frame and delete records with missing values.
 3. Create binary labels to indicate flight delays:
    - 0 = Not delayed (Negative value in Data Frame)
    - 1 = Delayed (Positive value in Data Frame)
 4. Assign numerical values to categorical data (carrier and organization) for inclusion in training.
 Categorical data is converted to quantitative data.

 ## Feature Engineering:

 - Feature selection step: Use an assembler object to consolidate predictor columns (features) after implementing One-Hot Encoding (OHE) on categorical data.
 - Columns included: ['mon', 'dom', 'dow', 'carrier_idx', 'org_idx', 'km', 'depart', 'duration']
 - Output column: 'features'
 - Predicted label column: 'delay' (converted into binary column)

 ## Train/Test Split:

 - Machine Learning consists of two processes: Model Training and Model Testing.
 - Testing Data Selection involves ensuring:
   - Data is large enough for meaningful statistical results.
   - Test data has similar characteristics to training data.
 - Ideal partition: 80:20 ratio.
 - 80% of the dataset is used for training, 20% for testing.
 - Method used: `DataFrame.randomSplit()`.
 - Inputs: Seed and Weights.

 ## Method 2: Hadoop